DFIRobin/rvaccine/README.md

 ![Pic](pix/ADDeploy.jpg?raw=true "Pic")
 3. by hand from your workstation when 1. and 2. are not posssible for any reason

-See the Wiki and the scripts folder for scripts that can support you with the manual deployment.
+See the Wiki and the [Deployment Options](https://github.com/DFIRobin/rvaccine/wiki/Deployment-Options) folder for scripts that can support you with a manual deployment.

 ## Idea & Credits